pupil-labs/pupil-docs/user-docs/data-format.md

 #### head_pose_tacker_model.csv and head_pose_tacker_poses.csv

-- `head_pose_tacker_model.csv`: A list of all markers on which the 3d model is based on and the 3d locations of their vertices
+- `head_pose_tacker_model.csv`: A list of all markers used to generate the 3d model and the 3d locations of the marker vertices.
 - `head_pose_tacker_poses.csv`: The headset's pose (rotation and translation) within the 3d model coordinate system for each recorded world frame